 You would be responsible for setting up and maintaining an organization’s computer network to keep costs down and production up.

 In this important role, you would protect a company’s computer network and make sure that only authorized people could gain access to confidential information.
 You would also have to monitor the network’s infrastructure and firewalls.

 You would look for security breaches and investigate violations, install firewalls and generally help keep a company’s computer network safe from hackers.

 - Systems administrator

 This job entails taking care of the day-to-day operation and upkeep of a company’s computer network.

-Get the skills and certification you need from MTI College, and you can be on the road to protecting our IT security.
+Get the skills and certification you need from Campus, and you can be on the road to protecting our IT security.